Edited by: Keri Stooksbury

-First, log into your Chase account and head over to the Ultimate Rewards dashboard.
-You can find the shopping portal by clicking on the Earn Bonus Points tab at the top of the screen.
+First, log in to your Chase account and head over to the Ultimate Rewards dashboard.
+You can find Shop through Chase by clicking on the Earn Bonus Points tab at the top of the screen.

 Then, search for your merchant of choice and you’ll see how many bonus points you’ll earn below the shop’s name.
 Simply click on the merchant’s icon and you’ll be brought to its respective online store where you can make your purchase as normal.

-The bonus points will be credited to your account in 3-5 days, although some merchants take longer.
+The bonus points will usually be credited to your account in 3 to 5 days, although some merchants take longer.
 Note that the bonus points earned are in addition to the points earned with your credit card.
-So if you purchase a $700 laptop from Staples with your Ink Business Cash card, you’ll earn bonus miles in addition to the 5 points per dollar you earn at office supply stores.
+So if you purchase a $700 laptop from Staples with your Ink Business Cash card, you’ll earn bonus points in addition to the 5 points per dollar you earn at office supply stores.

-So, if you have any online shopping to do, make sure to go through the Chase shopping portal first.
+If you have any online shopping to do, make sure to go through Shop through Chase first.
 This will help you rack up some serious points — especially if you’re making a large purchase from a home improvement or electronics store.

-Think about it: assume that Lowe’s is offering 3 bonus points per dollar through the portal.
-Buying a $1,500 grill would put you 4,500 Ultimate Rewards points closer to your 100,000 goal — and that’s without taking points from your credit card into account.
+Let’s assume that Lowe’s is offering 3 bonus points per dollar through the portal.
+Buying a $1,500 grill would put you 4,500 Ultimate Rewards points closer to your 100,000 goal — and that’s without taking points from spending on your credit card into account.

-If you have a Chase Sapphire Preferred card, Ink Business Preferred® Credit Card, or another select Chase credit card, you can refer your friends to apply for a credit card of their own — and earn bonus points in the process.
+If you have a Chase Sapphire Preferred card, Ink Business Preferred card, or another select Chase credit card, you can refer your friends to apply for a credit card of their own — and earn bonus points in the process.

-You’ll earn a varying amount of points each time a friend you refer is approved, up to 50,000 Ultimate Rewards points per year per card.
+You’ll earn differing amounts of points each time a person you refer is approved.
+The referral maximum per year is anywhere from 50,000 to 100,000 Ultimate Rewards points per year, per card.

 You can send referrals by email, social media, or by sending a friend or family member your direct referral link.
 Your referral link, sharing options, and earning rates can be found on the Chase Refer-A-Friend website.

-Have questions on the Chase Refer-A-Friend program?
+Hot Tip: Have questions about the Chase Refer-A-Friend program?
 Check out our full guide to Chase referrals.

-In early 2020, Chase and Lyft announced a partnership that lets select Chase credit cardholders earn bonus points on Lyft purchases.
-In some cases, they’re offering 10 points per dollar on these purchases!
+Chase and Lyft have a partnership that lets select Chase credit cardholders earn up to 10x bonus points on Lyft purchases (through March 2025).

 All cards that earn Ultimate Rewards points (or cash-back that can be converted into points) are eligible for this promotion.
-Here’s how many points each card earns on your Lyft purchases through March 2022:
+Here’s how many points each card earns on your Lyft purchases: